visalso/visalso.github.io/miscellanea.md

 ## Doctorate completed at Rice University under the supervision of Prof. Guido Pagano -- Houston, Texas (2026)

-Successfully defended my dissertation, titled "Trapped-ion quantum simulation of open-system chemical dynamics," on April 22,2026.
+Successfully defended my dissertation, titled "Trapped-ion quantum simulation of open-system chemical dynamics," on April 22, 2026.
 Committee members: Prof. Guido Pagano (Chair), Prof. Randall G. Hulet, and Prof. Songtao Chen.
+Submitted my thesis to Rice University’s open-access repository on April 24, 2026.

+The up-to-date version (April 26, 2026) can be viewed in the browser below or downloaded here.
+The primary change is an improved explanation of the initial vibronic-state preparation under “State preparation and basis rotation” in Sec.
+6.2.1.

 ## IQIM Postdoctoral Fellowship at Caltech (July 2026 -- July 2029)

-Awarded a three-year fellowship to pursue experimental quantum information science research with individually controlled neutral atoms in the Endres Lab.
+Awarded a three-year fellowship to pursue experimental quantum information science research with individually controlled neutral atoms in the [Endres Lab](https://www.endreslab.com/).

 ## Recognition for work on quantum simulation of open-system chemical dynamics using trapped ions -- Munich, Germany (2025)